ppy/osu-wiki/news/2024/2024-10-09-resurrection-cup-2024-results.md

 ![](/wiki/shared/news/2024-10-09-resurrection-cup-2024-results/serenity.jpg)

-Resurrection Cup’s themes have never been the same throughout the 3 iterations.
+Previous iterations of the Resurrection Cup each had different themes, which combine into an overall narrative:

-In 2022, the theme was about humanity still being alive and thriving even after a devastating apocalypse where afterwards the metropolitan areas of the planet are reclaimed by nature.
+- In 2022, the theme was about a thriving humanity even in a delapidated world reclaimed by nature.

-In 2023, the last traces of humanity are now gone, as planets are colliding with one another, Earth isn't any different.
-Represented by vibrant red and orange colors, a cataclysmic event that surely will not leave any living organism behind.
+- In 2023, the theme was about a humanity that vanished without trace and and the cataclysm of planets, including Earth, colliding with each other.

-This year, you, as the player or viewer of the tournament series, are given a second chance at living.
-Now you are in the afterlife, you get a chance to prove yourself worthy.
-Worthy of reincarnation.
+- This year, the story is that you, as the player or spectator of the tournament, are invited to a second chance at life, but must prove yourself worthy of reincarnation.

 Here is a brief text based interview with her author: